johannes-lindgren/storyblok/libs/storyblok-react/README.md

 })
 ```

-Now you can render your content dynamically as such:
+Now you can render your content dynamically with:

 ```typescript jsx
 <DynamicBlock block={story.content}/>